rocksyne/MHParsNet/README.md

-> The entire codebase to this work will be made publicly available after the publication of this work.
-For now, the code base is available on demand.
-Please write to the authors Rockson Ayeman (rockson.agyeman@aau.at), or Bernhard Rinner (bernhard.rinner@aau.at) for access.
+> The entire codebase of this work will be made publicly available after the publication of this work.
+For now, the codebase is available on request only.
+Please write to the authors Rockson Ayeman (rockson.agyeman@aau.at) or Bernhard Rinner (bernhard.rinner@aau.at) for access or inquiry.
+Thanks.

->
-> &nbsp;
+&nbsp;

 # Multi-Human Parsing Network (MHParsNet)
 **Contribution Summary**: